mtumilowicz/terraform-basics-modules-workshop/README.md

         * terraform automatically loads variable definitions if
             * named exactly `terraform.tfvars`
             * names ending in `.auto.tfvars`
-        * otherwise `terraform apply --var-file prod.tfvars`
+        * other way to load variables: `terraform apply --var-file prod.tfvars`
 * datasources
     * fetch data from outside of the terraform
     * example